 You have an idea for a restaurant, but you don't know how to write a restaurant business plan.

-We've all heard the saying "fail to prepare and prepare to fail".
+We've all heard the saying, ‘fail to prepare and prepare to fail.’
 This is especially true when it comes to writing a business plan.
-If you want your restaurant idea to succeed, then you need a solid restaurant business plan in place before opening day.
+If you want your restaurant idea to succeed, you need a solid restaurant business plan before the launch date.

 Let's face it – many startups fail within the first few weeks of opening.
 One reason is that they don't take the time to develop a comprehensive business plan.
 And another reason is that their plan isn't any good!

 Let's see why a restaurant business plan is essential.